“YOU BIG DHALMEL!”

-“Ugh… okay!”
+“Ugh… Fine!”
 Koh pressed her fingers into her temples.
-“But you can’t keep doing things like this!
+“You can’t keep doing things like this!
 No more of this secretive stuff when someone’s life depends on it.
 Even your own.”

 “I don’t want to hear ‘I will try’ from you, either,” she wagged a finger at him.
 “Tell me yes.”

 He winced, but decided he owed her this much, at least.
-“Yes.”
+“Aye.”

 “So let me get this straight.
 The crystals they set up in the room help control the flow of the aether for you,” Koh murmured, peering closely at one of the shimmering stones.
 “But we still need a more permanent solution.”